CNRG State Street SPDR S&P Kensho Clean Power ETF

 Valuation

-From a market pricing perspective, trailing P/E of 23.15, forward P/E of 20.14, PEG of 1.96.
+From a market pricing perspective, trailing P/E of 21.50, forward P/E of 21.94, PEG of 2.18.
 With trailing and forward P/E closely aligned, the market appears to be pricing the portfolio on the assumption that earnings remain broadly stable near term.
 On a growth-adjusted basis, valuation appears reasonable relative to expected growth.
-The portfolio carries an aggregate current ratio of 2.17, consistent with adequate near-term liquidity management.
+The portfolio's holdings carry a current ratio of 2.51, pointing to strong short-term financial health.
 The overall valuation picture is one where the market is paying for a specific earnings and growth outcome — and where any deviation from that path would likely pressure multiples.

 Margins & Cash Generation